punnypenguins/projectdelve/documentation/CONTRIBUTING.md

 * You know how to create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)
 * You know how to create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

-## Suggesting a project or other addition
+# Suggesting a project or other addition

-Provide information on the process for requsting new features.
-Do you have a specific label that should be applied?
-Is sign-off needed?

-Share roadmap, goals, or development philosophies.

-## Suggesting an edit/update

 TODO

-### Style Guidelines

-This project is written in [Markdown](https://www.markdownguide.org/basic-syntax/), and its front matter formatting follows [Hugo's](https://gohugo.io/content-management/front-matter/) syntax.
+# Suggesting an edit/update

+TODO

+# To run the site for local development

+## Windows users:
+You will need:

+## Mac users:
+You will need:
+* Access to Terminal

+## Linux users:
+You will need:

-### Review process
+# Review process

-Once your pull request is submitted, I'll review it within a week and request changes if necessary.
-Once I confirm everything is good to go, your pull request will be accepted and merged with the master branch.
+After your pull request is submitted, I'll review it within a week and request changes if necessary.
+Once I confirm everything is good to go, your pull request will be accepted and merged into the `master` branch.

-## Additional resources
+# Additional resources

-Include links to additional resources, such as docs, bugs, and communication venues (developer listserv, emails, etc).
+*

-## Questions
+# Questions

 If you have any questions that I haven't addressed here, feel free to ask in a [new issue](https://github.com/punnypenguins/projectdelve/issues) (please add the `question` tag to it) or by [shooting me an email](kgeerling@protonmail.com).